-For those not familiar with the Paralympics, they are the Olympic competition for athletes with physical disabilities.
+For those not familiar with the Paralympic Games, they are the Olympic competition for athletes with physical disabilities.
 The word “Paralympic” comes from the Greek prefix “para-,” which means beside or alongside.
 Since the first Summer Paralympic Games were held in Rome in 1960, both Olympic and Paralympic Games have been held within a few weeks of each other.

 At the Smithsonian’s National Museum of American History, those of us in charge of the sports history collections have the opportunity to collect objects from some of these unique and gifted athletes.

-Often referred to as adaptive athletes, these competitors are constantly having to adapt themselves, their equipment and/or their prosthetics to their sport and to their specific disability.
+Often referred to as adaptive athletes, these competitors are constantly having to alter themselves, their equipment and/or their prosthetics to their sport and to their specific disability.
 Most would argue that their disability is not a serious impediment, and all enjoy the chance to compete on as level a playing field as possible.

 Always looking for unique collecting avenues to pursue, the sports history division achieved a Paralympic high point in 2013 with the donation of a championship jacket and a scrapbook containing personal items from a soldier-athlete’s service during World War II, including a transformative letter home.